Business leaders often neglect to critically question the sustainability of their business model and understand their inherent Business Model Risk.

 What follows is that in both the strategic planning and budgeting processes these areas are given higher targets and more resources to grow their businesses.

 Analysis of corporates failures – particularly those that experience rapid growth over an extended period of time – often reveals that if it is ‘too good to be true’ it probably is.
 A fundamental structural flaw or weakness in the business model is often the key reason for previously successful areas either failing to be an engine of continued growth or suffering a collapse in earnings.

 In the banking and financial services arena, there is a long list of ‘boom time’ products and sectors – energy trading, emerging markets bonds, subprime loan products, collateralized debt obligations, private equity, leveraged finance, and so on – that subsequently turned out to be unsustainable or unprofitable business lines.
 Failures were often attributed to ‘excessive risk taking’.

 A more thorough analysis should be undertaken however.
 It is necessary to discriminate between excessive risk taking, cyclical business risk and other more serious structural flaws in the business model.

-In the famous example of Enron, businesses grew rapidly and (at the time) prospered but were found to be wanting due to flawed business models and excessive risk taking.
+In the famous example of Enron, its many businesses grew rapidly and (at the time) prospered.
+However close to (and after) the demise of Enron they were found to be wanting due to flawed business models and excessive risk taking.

 Businesses that grew during the subprime era in the US – both retail banking and investment banking businesses – are also examples of flawed business models.
 It is now apparent that there was no assessment of Business Model Risk by many of the firms participating in the subprime ‘boom’.